tyroguru/BPFTrace-hol/bpftrace.md

 ## Dynamic Tracing - So What!??

 A key attribute of bpftrace is its *dynamic* nature.
-To understand the myriad complexities and nuances of the execution profile of a modern software stack, we tend to go through a cyclical process when reasoning about a systems behaviour (sometimes referred to as the 'Virtuous Circle'):
+To understand the myriad complexities and nuances of the execution profile of a modern software stack, we tend to go through a cyclical process when reasoning about systemic behaviour (sometimes referred to as the 'Virtuous Circle'):

 1. Form a hypothesis based upon our current understanding
 1. Gather data / evidence to prove or disprove our hypothesis